Patient Story-John Bauer

 “My energy level has greatly improved and my symptoms have lessened,” John says, adding that his medication usage has gone down each week since the procedure.
 The improvements in his health have allowed John to return to photography and chess with more vigor and enjoyment than in the past.

 “I really waited three years too long,” says John.
 “I just wish I would have done this sooner.”

 The Denver DBS Center is one of only a few facilities in the world to offer both Awake and Asleep deep brain stimulation (DBS) for Parkinson’s disease, essential tremor, dystonia, and obsessive-compulsive disorder.
 The Denver DBS Center performs more DBS surgeries than any other Colorado DBS center.
 Exceptional patient care, superior electrode placement—the most vital aspect of DBS surgery—and a commitment to partnering with patients’ neurologists make the Denver DBS Center the top choice in the region.
-The Denver DBS Center is an affiliation of South Denver Neurosurgery.
+The Denver DBS Center is an affiliation of Neurosurgery One (formerly South Denver Neurosurgery).